Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Certificate of Professional Education Form completed by University of Phoenix after degree conferral

-Each applicant seeking to become licensed must meet and/or complete the requirements for the Social Worker licensure as defined under Wisconsin Administrative Code Application for certification as a social worker MPSW 3.01.
-Please review and complete the Application for Social Worker Licensure for the state of Wisconsin.
+Each applicant seeking to become licensed must meet and/or complete the requirements for the Social Worker licensure as defined by the State of Wisconsin.
+Please review and complete the Application for Social Worker Licensure for the State of Wisconsin.

 Wisconsin Department of Safety and Professional Services